Rob Dodson - Home

 Obsidian Sync stops working:

-# Restart the headless Obsidian service
+# Restart the headless sync service

 systemctl --user restart obsidian-headless.service